What Is a Wrongful Death Lawsuit?

 What Damages Are Available in a Wrongful Death Claim?

 • Medical Expenses: Did your loved one incur significant medical expenses before passing away?
-We may be able to pursue compensation that can cover the medical expenses that your family incurred.
-That is why we encourage you to keep copies of all of your receipts.
-We may be able to use those receipts to increase the size of your settlement.
+Pursue compensation that can cover the medical bills that your family incurred.
+Keep copies of your receipts.
+You can use those receipts to increase the size of your wrongful death settlement.

-• Final Expenses: Did you have a funeral for your loved one after he or she passed away?
-Funerals can be expensive, and we may be able to pursue compensation that can cover the cost of the funeral.
+• Final Expenses: Did you have a funeral for your loved one after he passed away?
+Funerals can be expensive, and you may seek compensation that can cover the cost of the funeral expenses.
 Make sure you retain copies of those receipts as well.

-• Lost Income: If your loved one was still earning an income when he or she passed away, it might be difficult for your family to make ends meet.
-We might be able to pursue compensation that can replace the income that was lost.
+• Lost Income: If your loved one was still earning an income when he passed away, it might be difficult for surviving family members to make ends meet.
+You could pursue compensation that can replace your lost income.

-• Emotional Distress: When a loved one passes away unexpectedly, there will always be some emotional distress.
-Depending on the circumstances of the case, we may be able to pursue compensation for the emotional distress that you and your loved ones have experienced.
+• Emotional Distress: There will always be emotional distress when a loved one unexpectedly passes away.
+Depending on the circumstances of the case, you can pursue compensation for the emotional pain you and your loved ones have experienced.

 Wrongful Death Lawsuits vs. Survival Actions: What’s the Difference?